Ruby array methods: map, select, reduce, and more

-Ruby arrays come with a powerful set of built-in methods.
-Most real-world code reaches for the same handful over and over.
-This guide covers those: the methods that turn messy data into clean results.
+Ruby arrays come with a powerful set of built-in methods, and most real-world code reaches for the same handful over and over.
+This guide covers seven Ruby array methods that turn messy data into clean results: map, select, reduce, find, sort_by, uniq, and flatten.
+Each section explains the return value, a common gotcha, and why you would choose one method over another.

 map